 Spend More Time Than Money on Your Kids

 Prioritize love, laughter and shared positive experiences over acquiring belongings.
-It’s a fact that family vacations can boost a child’s happiness in myriad ways; so consider putting the money you’d all spend on frivolous purchases into a vacation fund jar instead.
+It’s a fact that family vacations can boost a child’s happiness; consider putting the money you’d spend on frivolous purchases into a vacation fund jar instead.
 If traveling is a stretch, you can also opt for tickets to a concert or play or a trip to get ice cream.

 Be Mindful of Media Exposure

 Kids are bombarded by advertisements from morning to night.
 YouTube videos of kids reviewing the latest “must-have” toys, TV commercials, pop-up ads online, social media ads, even branding by sponsors of school-related events.
 Explain to your kids that ads serve the sole purpose of making you want to buy things, and then don’t let them fall into that trap.
 Fast forward/skip commercials when possible too.